 - Processing Trays or Tanks – These are usually shallow, plastic trays or tanks that hold the chemical solutions and are large enough to submerge your photo paper completely.

 - Enlarger – This is used to enlarge the image from the film negative.
 They generally come in different sizes (for 35mm, medium format, and up), for different types (color or black and white), and different price ranges.

-- Darkroom Photographic Enlarge Paper – Photographic paper is light sensitive and will react with the processing chemicals to create an image.
+- Darkroom Photographic Enlarge Paper – Darkroom Enlarging paper is light sensitive and will react with the processing chemicals to create an image.
 They come in generally two types: black and white and color paper.